Magdeburg

 Old City Hall, Magdeburg

-The Cathedral Museum in Magdeburg was opened in 2018 in the city’s old state bank building from 1923.
-At the museum you can experience exciting parts of Magdeburg’s history with a focus on Holy Roman Emperor Otto I, the archbishopric of Magdeburg and archeological finds in and around the beautiful cathedral.
-The museum is located right next to the cathedral.
+At the museum, you can experience exciting parts of Magdeburg’s history with a focus on three exhibitions about Emperor Otto I and Queen Editha, the archbishopric seat of Magdeburg and about archaeological finds in and around the beautiful cathedral, which is located immediately next to the museum.

 Art Museum in the Monastery of Our Lady, Magdeburg